graetz23/coolSAA1064/README.md

 ================

-The 'Cool SAA1064 lib' driving the NXP SAA1064 IC in a comfortable way as an arduino library ...
+The 'Cool SAA1064 lib' driving the NXP SAA1064 IC as an arduino library in a comfortable way ...

+Example code:

-SAA1064 saa1064;
+SAA1064 saa1064; // generate an object
-saa1064.scollCooLSAA1064( );
+saa1064.scollCooLSAA1064( ); // shows functionality

 Features are: